Casus Belli (magazine): History

 Casus Belli has been released in different forms since 1980, originally under editor-in-chief François Marcela-Froideval and published by Excelsior Publications; for its first few issues, it was a short, black-and-white publication, before changing to a larger format printed in color.
 In this incarnation, it became the leading role-playing game magazine on the French market.
 The artists working on this edition included the cartoonist Tignous.

 The magazine ended publication in 1999, but was taken up again by Arkana Press in 2000, who continued publishing it until 2006.
 Casus Belli Presse, a new publisher, was formed in 2009, and continued publishing the magazine monthly starting in July 2010, but stopped in 2011 after five issues.

 Black Book Éditions took over in the same year, in a bimonthly – at times quarterly – mook format.
 Issues are released digitally first, and then in print editions sold in specialty stores and book stores.
 Since 2020, Black Book Éditions also publishes Casus TV, an online, video-based companion to the magazine, in collaboration with the game news site Tric Trac.
+In 2024, it was announced that publication of this era would end following the release of the 50th issue.